 This AddOn package enables RTMP streams to be dynamically distributed across multiple Wowza edger servers.
-The edge servers communicate with one or more load-balancing

-Wowza Media Servers and clients connect to the load-balancing server to get the least-loaded edge server.
+The edge servers communicate with one or more load-balancing Wowza Media Servers and clients connect to the load-balancing server to get the least-loaded edge server.
 For more information, see How to get the Dynamic Load Balancing AddOn.

-GeoIP Blocking
+GeoIP Locking

 This AddOn package enables access to streamed content to be restricted based on a client's geographic location.
-For more information, see How to use GeoIP (3rd party product).
+For more information, see How to enable geographic locking (ModuleGeoIPLock).